 I ran across this wonderful recipe quite by accident, while searching the internets for something completely unrelated (isn't that how it always happens?).
 It was posted on a foodie sort-of website that I've since come to refer to a lot, called "Serious Eats".
-(No, not a vegan website, but still a great place for ideas and inspiration).
-This recipe looked pretty easy, I had all the ingredients, and since I'd tried several previous mole recipes with little luck, I was hoping this would be a hit.
-It was.
+(No, not a vegan website, but still, check it out!!
+It's a great place for ideas and inspiration).
+This recipe looked pretty easy, it was vegan, I had all the ingredients, and since I'd tried several previous mole recipes with little luck, I was hoping this would be a hit.
+And it was.
+Oh it was!!

 * 8 dried ancho chiles or a mixture of ancho and pasilla